folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Before you can set up your patron notice policies, you must first configure your Patron notice templates.

-Multiple notices can be set up in one policy.
-Whether it makes more sense to set up one or a few notices within several policies or several notices with a few policies will vary based on each library’s needs.
+You can set up multiple notices in one policy.
+Libraries’ needs differ.
+Some will want to create several policies with one or few notices in each policy.
+Other libraries may find it advantageous to create few policies, each containing several notices.
 Additionally, patron notice policies can be associated with more than one circulation rule.

 ### Creating a patron notice policy